KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 **Current schematic connecting the flex sensor and the LED strip**

-My plan now is to attatched the bluetooth module onto the arduino and get the bluetooth to work and start sending messages to the samsung galaxy phone.
 <!---
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**